-This delicious pie is an excellent choice for celebration during holidays or family gathering reunions.
-The treat is rich in flavors and luscious texture.
+This delicious pie is an excellent choice for celebration during holidays or family gatherings.
+The treat is rich in flavors and has a luscious texture.

 The browned butter is a secret ingredient that makes this chess pie unique.
-The feeling of adding this pie on your dessert table is astounding.
+It feels amazing to place this pie on your dessert table.

 - 2 cups of sugar